gthzee/Userscripts/Nitter Blocker/README.md

 ## ⚠️ Disclaimer

 This script is provided **as-is**, with no warranties or guarantees.
-You are responsible for editing the blocklist to suit your preferences.
+You are responsible for editing the blocklists to suit your needs.
 Use at your **own risk**.